username0x0a/SwiftyDijkstra/README.md

 ## License

 Dijkstra example is released under the MIT license.
-See LICENSE for details.
+See the LICENSE file for details.